 “Looking at the city?”
 Alexia asked.
 He was sharing the view.
 “If I know you, you’re about to crash in real-time.”

 Bryce commanded Google Home to shut off the lights, but, just before calling it a night, he checked Alexia’s message.

-It was an invitation to a VR remake of Salvador Dalí’s “The Persistence of Memory”.
+It was an invitation to an impressive-looking VR remake of M.C.
+Escher’s “The Tower of Babel”.